spinnaker/spinnaker.github.io/community/contributing/managing-deprecations.md

 Often times, you will need the following information:

-1. An overview of what the functionality does, or intended to do.
+1. An overview of what the functionality does or intended to do.
 1. A description of why this functionality should be deprecated, and eventually, removed.
 1. A description of the replacement functionality, if any, or information about why this functionality will not need a replacement.
 1. The scope of impact on the codebase: What services will be affected?